isomerpages/moe-waterwaypri/pages/Announcements.md

 We were part of the Punggol Inter Racial and Religious Harmony Street Parade E-Fiesta 2020.

-Click [here](https://waterwaypri-moe-edu-sg-admin.cwp.sg/qql/slot/u725/2020/PunggolEFiesta2020.mp4) to watch the video clip
+Click [here](https://waterwaypri-moe-edu-sg-admin.cwp.sg/qql/slot/u725/2020/PunggolEFiesta2020.mp4) to watch the video clip **(NEED TO UPLOAD VIDEO TO YOUTUBE/VIMEO)**

 -----------------